 Providing Software Solutions For The Active Family Law Attorney......

-Also for the 2018 tax filing year, personal exemptions have been eliminated while standard deductions have been increased.
+The Federal tax estimates generated by Support 2019 incorporate the changes made to the Federal tax code by the Tax Cuts and Jobs Act bill passed by Congress in December of 2017 and the inflation adjustments provided by the IRS for the 2019 tax filing year.
+Federal personal exemptions have been eliminated while standard deductions have been increased and are no longer subject to phase-out.
 More information can be found in our program FAQs .
-The state tax estimates generated by the Michigan, Maryland, and Kentucky versions use the most currently available income tax code for those respective states.
+The state tax estimates generated by the Michigan, Maryland, and Kentucky versions use the most currently available inflation adjusted income tax code for those respective states

-Support 2018 for Maryland generates the most current Child Support Worksheet revisions dated 8/2016.
+Support 2019 for Maryland generates the most current Child Support Worksheet revisions dated 8/2016.

 Washington and Maryland includes improved dialogs for entering split and shared parenting conditions.
 These versions now also offer tiering and an improved bonus calculator.

-Support 2018 for Florida provides for easier use of the short Financial Declaration form, now allows entry of Social Security Disability payments to children and includes an improved bonus calculator.
+Support 2019 for Florida provides for easier use of the short Financial Declaration form, now allows entry of Social Security Disability payments to children and includes an improved bonus calculator.

 MarginSoft was founded by Craig Ross, a family law attorney from Ann Arbor, Michigan, who has reviewed a myriad of child support and alimony cases over the last 30 years.
 His alimony/maintenance theories are incorporated into our Support Series of programs.
 Programming and product support are provided by Roger Ross of Pioneer, California.
 You can use the Feedback link on this site to contact us by email.